HOME

 Synopsis:

 From the Silent Era to “The Sopranos” contains critical commentary on the major Italian American gangster films and TV shows and biographical data on the actors who starred from “The Black Hand” (1906) to “The Sopranos” (1999-2005).
-92 films and seven TV series are analyzed.
+92 films and seven TV series are analyzed in this nonfiction analysis.

 Early 1930’s sound films include “Little Caesar,” “Scarface,” plus from the 1940’s—“Kiss of Death,” “Key Largo,” from the 1950’s—“Guys and Dolls” and “Some Like It Hot,” and from the1960’s—“The St. Valentine’s Day Massacre,” and “The Brotherhood” and many others Special chapters for Martin Scorsese’s films (“Mean Streets,” “Goodfellas,” “Casino”) and Francis Ford Coppola’s films (“The Godfather” trilogy, “The Cotton Club”).